anetczuk/qt-test-utils/README.md

 - *common.pri* contains example of function definition for qmake -- *linkStaticLibrary()* -- function demonstrates how to link static libraries
 - qmake function *generateResFile* from *common.pri* demonstrates how to dynamically generate resource file
 - directory *autosubdirs* contains qmake functions and templates for automatic generation of subdirs projects for calling Qt tests in *executable per test* mode (default for Qt). *testutils-subdirtests* is example of use
+- *copy.pri* contains example how to use *custom compiler* feature of qmake
+- project contains *.qmake.conf* file demonstrating how to use it -- the file is loaded before each project file

 ### Known bugs: